 Jo Taylor-Jones, MA, MBACP (Registered)

-I am a qualified and insured counsellor and psychotherapist for any issues you wish to bring.
-Some things clients often come with are relationship issues, low mood, abuse, identity, addictions, loss, life purpose and young adults' issues (18-25), though I am happy to help you work through whatever is troubling you.
+Welcome, and thanks for looking.
+I am an experienced Psychotherapeutic Counsellor and can work with you on things such as relationship issues, low mood, abuse, identity, addictions, loss, life purpose and young adults' issues (18-25), though I am happy to help you work through whatever is troubling you.

-While great changes can occur in relatively short periods of time, it is important that you allow enough space relative to the significance of the issue in your life where possible.
-The counselling will be confidential and I aim to create a welcoming and restorative space.
+While great changes can occur in relatively short periods of time, where possible it is good to allow enough space relative to the significance of the issue in your life.
+The counselling will be confidential and I aim to create a welcoming and restorative space for you.

 I work from a Humanistic perspective and respect what it can take to approach someone for help.
 I enjoy meeting new clients and helping people to find their own way forward.